Monday, December 11, 2023

 Egg characteristics:

-S. japonicum - Eggs are round in shape.
+S. japonicum - Eggs are round.
 The spine is rudimentary and appears like a hook and is attached to the lateral side.

 S. mansoni –Eggs are elongated and the spine is attached at the posterior end of a side.